Why Data Science Matters And How It Powers Business Value?

 8. Recruiting the right talent for the organization

-Running through CVs through the day is a daily chore in a recruiter’s life, but that is changing due to big data.
-With the amount of information available on talent - through social media, corporate databases, and job search websites - data science specialists can work their way through this data and hunt the best of candidates that will fit the organization’s needs.
+Reading through resumes all day is a daily chore in a recruiter’s life, but that is changing due to big data.
+With the amount of information available on talent—through social media, corporate databases, and job search websites—data science specialists can work their way through all these data points to find the candidates who best fit the organization’s needs.

-Recruitment will thus no longer be an exhausting and time consuming human review process.
-Through mining the vast amount of data that is already available, in-house processing of CVs and applications, and even sophisticated data-driven aptitude tests and games, data science can help your recruitment team make speedier and more accurate selections.
+By mining the vast amount of data that is already available, in-house processing for resumes and applications—and even sophisticated data-driven aptitude tests and games—data science can help your recruitment team make speedier and more accurate selections.

 Interested in a career in Big Data?
-Simplilearn offers a wide range of courses in the subject with instructor led training from industry experts, as well as hands on experience, practice tests, and high quality eLearning content.
-So get out there, and get certified.
+Simplilearn offers a wide range of courses in data science that focus on everything from R Programming and SAS to Analytics, Hadoop and Spark.
+You’ll be set up to succeed with instructor-led training from industry experts, as well as hands on experience, practice tests, and high-quality eLearning content.